A Passion for Helping Employees

 Small Class Wage and Hour & PAGA |

-Published Appellate Success
+Published Appellate Success in Employment Law

 Ian recently won an appellate victory when he affirmed a trial court’s denial of a motion to dismiss or stay an employment case.
 The employer sought to enforce a forum selection clause and have the case heard in Ohio instead of California.
-Ian opposed it based on California Labor Code Section 925, which makes certain forum selection clauses voidable (those in a contract entered into, modified or extended on or after January 1, 2017).

-Featured Article 2023 Daily Journal - Ian Silvers
+Featured Article & Award 2023-2024 Daily Journal - Ian Silvers

 Mr. Silvers was featured in the Aug.
 2023 Daily Journal, discussing new guidance on deferred deportation for non-citizens.
-You can read it here or by clicking the image.

-Associations Mr. Silvers Belongs to
+Legal Associations That Mr. Silvers Belongs to

 - OCJBA (Orange County Jewish Bar Association)